djepar/CoursGenInfo/Programmation/python/CourseraGoogleAutomation/TroubleShooting/noteTroubleshooting.md

 # Introduction to Slowness
 ## Why is my computer slow?
-Monitoring are system to see where is the bottleneck component.
+Monitoring are system to see where is the bottleneck component :
-On Linux : top
+- On Linux : top
-MacOs : Activity Monitor
+- MacOs : Activity Monitor
-Windows : Resource Monitor and Performance Monitor.
+- Windows : Resource Monitor and Performance Monitor.

 ## How Computers Use Resources
 The data uses by a processes can be on the CPU/GPU, RAM,  Hard-driver or Network (from the quicker to slower)